nebari-dev/jhub-apps/docs/docs/create-apps/general-app.md

 ## Modifying existing apps

-Once your app is running, it will appear on the jhub-apps homepage as an individual card.
+Once your app is running, it will appear on the JHub Apps homepage as an individual card.

 ![App card for running app](/img/app_card.png)